nyantec/nyantec-cert-auth-server/README.md

 $ cert-auth permissions.json
 ```

-## Developing with nix-shell
+## Developing with Nix
+Nix provides a way to start an interactive shell with all needed dependencies to hack on this project.

+### nix-shell

 `nix-shell` is a tool to start an interactive shell based on a Nix expression.
-The provided `shell.nix` contains code to start an interactive shell with thei
+The provided `shell.nix` contains code to start an interactive shell with the
 necessary dependencies to build this project.

 To spawn the shell, simply invoke `nix-shell` from this directory.

+### flakes

+For flake users, simply invoke `nix develop`

 ## License
 ```